Updated April 6, 2020

 Great events can always wait.
 Protecting your health – and that of our entire community – can’t wait.

 We are terribly disappointed that this decision was necessary in light of the current public health situation, but we appreciate your understanding.
 We apologize for any inconvenience.

 We wish continued good health to all, a speedy recovery to anyone affected by the virus, and look forward to seeing you soon.

 Individuals: We are now closed.
-To confirm the status of our museum in the next few weeks, please contact firstname.lastname@example.org.
+To confirm the status of our museum, please contact email@example.com.

-Groups: The museum is closed to groups of visitors until April 6 as a preventative measure in light of the ongoing COVID-19 issue.
-We have sent communications to all groups booked for these dates.
-If you have a booking and are unsure of its status, please contact email@example.com.
+Groups: The museum is closed to groups of visitors in light of the ongoing COVID-19 issue.
+If you have a booking and are unsure of its status, please contact firstname.lastname@example.org.

-We are closely monitoring the situation as it unfolds and will re-evaluate in April to determine the status of museum activities.
-We are very disappointed in this development, but need to prioritize the health and wellbeing of our survivor community, volunteers, and staff.
+We continue to monitor the guidelines for public gatherings, spaces, and museums, and will re-evaluate as soon as directed to by health authorities.
+We are very disappointed, but need to prioritize the health and wellbeing of our survivor community, volunteers, and staff.
 Thank you for understanding.

 In light of the spread of COVID-19 (Coronavirus) in our community and abroad, UJA is consulting with Toronto Public Health and taking reasonable precautions to protect the health of our community, public, volunteers and staff.
 This extends to all those involved in our programming and travel tours.

 As a result, we have unfortunately made the difficult decision to postpone the Holocaust Educators’ Study Tour until summer 2021, out of concern for the wellbeing of the participants.